 Although not directly part of the CBEST process, the CBEST accreditation body CREST performs a very important function.
 The regulator has reviewed the CREST company accreditation processes, Codes of Conduct and Ethics adopted by CREST and augmented their standards with additional requirements specifically for the finance industry.

-Any complaints raised during a CBEST between the firm/FMI and the CBEST service providers or those employed on the assignment, can be referred to CREST, who will act as the point of contact; see Complaints and resolution measures for CREST member companies.
+Any complaints raised during a CBEST between the firm/FMI and the CBEST service providers or those employed on the assignment, can be referred to CREST, who will act as the point of contact; see CREST Company Complaints and Resolutions.

 5: Risk management